codepennnn/123/README.md

     Month,
     Year,
     ' + @DynamicColumns + ',
-    (
-        SELECT COUNT(*)
-        FROM App_AttendanceDetails AS ad2
-        WHERE ad2.WorkManSl = ad1.WorkManSLNo
-        AND ad2.DayDef = ''P''  -- Counting the number of days present ('P') AND DATEPART(MONTH, ad2.Dates) = 9  -- Ensure the correct month is used
-        AND DATEPART(YEAR, ad2.Dates) = 2024  -- Ensure the correct year is used
+    NULL AS totalpresent,
+    NULL AS totalleave,
-    ) AS totalpresent
+    NULL AS totalholiday
-FROM AttendanceData AS ad1
+FROM AttendanceData
 PIVOT (
     MAX(Present) FOR DayOfMonth IN (' + @DynamicColumns + ')
 ) AS PivotTable
 ORDER BY WorkManSLNo;
 ';

--- Execute the dynamic SQL query
-EXEC sp_executeSQL @SQLQuery;
+EXEC sp_executesql @SQLQuery;